- ORDER: Charadriiformes

 - Cool Facts

-- The oldest recorded Common Tern was at least 25 years, 1 month old, when it was recaptured and rereleased during banding operations in New York.
+- The oldest recorded Common Tern was at least 28 years, 11 months old, when it was recaptured and rereleased during banding operations in Massachusetts in 2005; the same state where it was banded in 1976.